mozilla/treeherder/tests/README.md

 ### Install into virtual environment

-Treeherder, Django, and the required libraries will ruin you local Python install.
+Treeherder, requires specific library versions that will likely interfere with with what you have installed.
 It is best to setup a virtual environment to contain the quirks it introduces.

 Be sure you are in the `treeherder` main directory